 So, Julia had spent the next two years showing Emily what it was like to really have fun.
 The first thing she did was drag her to a Matthew West concert when he was holding one at the college.
 That was where the real addiction to Christian music had begun.
 Julia began to notice how Emily was opening up more and more, becoming vocal about her feelings and taking careful steps through life.

 After that, she and Emily had begun to attend more and more Christian concerts.
 Creation Fest was probably the best thing that ever happened to them.
 It was the first time Julia had ever seen Emily open up so much around total strangers in the conditions they were under.
+Creation Fest had areas set up for people who were interested in mingling or meeting strangers.
+It had been fascinating to watch someone who was normally anti-social unless alcohol was involved try and interact with said strangers.
+And Julia quickly learned that Emily wasn't nearly as intimidating as she first looked around those strangers.

 "You know, I'm glad we were able to go through with this," Julia sighed when they had finally reached the end of their second year of college.
 Two more years and they'd both graduate; from then on their lives would change forever.
 "I don't think I've ever had that much fun listening to Family Force 5."